-I love these soft, delicious tarts and they make a great holiday cookie.
-I am not a fan of the canned apricot filling, so I created a homemade filling from dried apricots that exceeded my expectations!
+I love these soft, delicious homemade apricot tarts and they make a great holiday cookie.
+I am not a fan of the canned apricot filling, so I created a homemade filling from dried apricots that exceeded my expectations.

 This filling is also delicious on English muffins or toast for breakfast.
-Start with fresh, plump dried apricots:
+For the homemade filling, start with fresh, plump dried apricots:

 Simmer 15-20 minutes or until thickened.

-Stir in 1/4 cup organic sugar or whey low, 1 tbsp smart balance butter, 1/8 tsp freshly ground nutmeg (optional), 1/4 tsp cinnamon.
-Add 1 tbsp orange juice and 1 tbsp pineapple juice.
+Stir in 1/4 cup sugar, 1 tbsp butter, 1/8 tsp freshly ground nutmeg (optional), 1/4 tsp cinnamon.
+Add 2 tbsps orange juice.
 Cook a bit longer until texture is like jam.
+You can add up to 1/2 cup sugar if you like it sweeter.

 Stir, cool and store in refrigerator in an airtight container until ready to use.